fbitti/crowncoin/doc/bitcore.md

 In `src/rpcserver.cpp`, each element in `vRPCCommands` array has 2 additional booleans (`threadSafe` and `reqWallet`) in v0.10, but v0.12 lacks them.
 My inserted code has those booleans.
 I set them to all `false` -- maybe that's incorrect.

+`src/serialized.h` isn't changed because I can't find any existing function names starting with `ser_`.
+That may be incorrect.

 Note: v0.10 and v0.12 in this article mean the versions of Bitcoin Core, not Crown Core.